CDCgov/ixa/examples/load-people/README.md

 ### People

-At a high level, each person in an ixa simulation is represented by `u8` in the range of `0` to `population - 1`, where `population` is the total number of people.
+At a high level, each person in an ixa simulation is represented by an integer in the range of `0` to `population - 1`, where `population` is the total number of people.

 When you are referring to a person in order to do things with them, you will use a `PersonId`